 is a severe kidney disease that must be treated with

 Factors that may increase your chance of glomerulonephritis include: Family history of glomerulonephritisThe presence of a known cause of glomerulonephritisExposure to a causeHigh blood pressure

 Glomerulonephritis sometimes causes no symptoms and is discovered during a routine urine test.
 When present, the symptoms of acute and chronic glomerulonephritis differ from one another.

 The symptoms of acute glomerulonephritis may include: Blood in urineFoamy appearance of urineLess frequent urinationSwelling in the morning, especially in the face, feet, hands, and abdomen

 Chronic glomerulonephritis can lead to kidney failure.
-It may cause these symptoms: Feeling tiredDry, itchy skinNausea and vomitingPoor appetiteMuscle cramps at nightSwelling of the face, feet, hands, or abdomen
+Symptoms may include: FatigueDry, itchy skinNausea and vomitingPoor appetiteMuscle cramps at nightSwelling of the face, feet, hands, or abdomen

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 You may be referred to a nephrologist who specializes in kidney disease for further diagnostic testing and treatment.

 Imaging tests evalate the kidneys and surrounding structures.
 This can be done with: UltrasoundAbdominal CT scan

 Treatment will depend on the cause of glomerulonephritis.
 The following steps may be taken to help kidney function or reduce further damage: